-The following additional risk factor should be read in conjunction with the risk factors previously disclosed in Part I, Item 1A, "Risk Factors," of our 2019 Form 10-K and the information contained in this Quarterly Report on Form 10-Q and our other reports and registration statements filed with the SEC.
-The developments described in this additional risk factor have heightened, or in some cases manifested, certain of the risks disclosed in the risk factor section of our 2019 Form 10-K, and such risk factors are further qualified by the information relating to COVID-19 that is described in this Quarterly Report on Form 10-Q, including in the additional risk factor below.
-Except as described herein, there have been no material changes with respect to the risk factors disclosed in our 2019 Form 10-K.
+The following additional risk factor should be read in conjunction with the risk factors previously disclosed in Part I, Item 1A, "Risk Factors," of our Form 10-K for the fiscal year ended December 29, 2019 ("Annual Report") and our other reports and registration statements filed with the SEC.
+The developments described in this additional risk factor have heightened, or in some cases manifested, certain of the risks disclosed in the risk factor section of our Annual Report, and such risk factors are further qualified by the information relating to the COVID-19 pandemic that is described in this Quarterly Report on Form 10-Q, including in the additional risk factor below.
+Except as described herein, there have been no material changes in our risk factors disclosed in our Annual Report.